-Choosing a treatment center that provides dialectical behavior therapy is important.
-Our staff at Harmony Ridge Recovery Center will treat you or your loved one with the respect that they deserve.
+Choosing a substance addiction treatment center that provides dialectical behavior therapy is important.
+Our staff at Harmony Ridge Recovery Center will treat you or your loved ones with the respect that you deserve.
 We believe in creating an evidence-based treatment plan that meets your specific needs.

 We would like to encourage you to take a step forward and contact us today.
-We are here to provide the type of care that you deserve in an environment that not only meets your needs but also exceeds your needs.
+We are here to provide you with the type of care that you deserve in an environment that not only meets your needs but also exceeds your needs.